 Will I have anyone to talk to about my retreat?

 While some people choose to bring a friend or partner with them, others prefer to use the hermitage alone.
 In this time alone, many people are comforted by the sense of extended conversations with God.
 To deepen awareness of the Divine in your life, you may also choose to meet with a spiritual director.

 Just as you seek to unclutter your mind while on retreat, it is a good idea to bring as little as possible.
 Pack lightly, including appropriate shoes for hiking or creek walks.
 You may also wish to bring some inspirational readings, a journal, and art materials.
 You will need to bring your own sheets or sleeping bag and towel as well as your own food.
 Blankets and pillow are provided along with dishes and basic cooking utensils.

 What is the cost and how do I contact you?

-Our suggested fees are $30 for a daytime retreat, or $65 for an overnight retreat.
+Our fees for an overnight retreat are $73.
 Reservations can be made through AirBnb by clicking here.
 For more information or with any questions, please contact Mt.
-Gilead Friends Retreat by phone (812-332-4074) or email: email@example.com.
+Gilead Friends Retreat by phone (812-332-4074) or email: firstname.lastname@example.org.

 If you would like to obtain a brochure with the following information about the hermitage, or have one sent to a friend, let us know.